HardikHajela/Buy-N-Borrow/readme.md

 19. As a bookstore Employee, I’d like to exit the System from the Bookstore portal
 20. As a user, I’d like to exit the System from the Home Page

-Kindly visit: https://github.com/HardikHajela/Buy-N-Borrow/tree/main/BuyNBorrow/BuyNBorrow/src/main/java/Main to view how these User Stories are Implemented!
+Kindly visit: https://github.com/HardikHajela/Buy-N-Borrow/tree/main/BuyNBorrow/BuyNBorrow/src/main/java/Main to view how these User Stories're Implemented!

 Note: Per our progress across previous Sprints, Dr. Yacoub, as a Product Owner, assigned us new User Stories in each sprint accordingly.
 A sprint's length was 2 weeks.